newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/cannabis-sign-lease.md

 ### Contract Considerations

-* **Lease Start Date:** Identify a start date for your lease that considers potential delays due to renovations, industry licenses, or other activities that are out of your control.
+* **Lease Start Date:** Identify a start date for your lease that considers potential delays due to renovations, industry licenses, or other activities that are out of your control
-* **Lease length:** Determine your ideal lease length by analyzing a few `lease considerations|lease-considerations` .
+* **Lease length:** Determine your ideal lease length by analyzing a few `lease considerations|lease-considerations`
-* **Tenant Improvements:** Identify the entity responsible and write out expectations for `tenant improvements|tenant-improvements` in your lease.
+* **Tenant Improvements:** Identify the entity responsible and write out expectations for `tenant improvements|tenant-improvements` in your lease

 > **Once completed, you will have:**
 >
-> * A signed lease
+> * A signed lease for your business site